 - Have the opportunity to support a local upholstery shop.

-Advantages To Shopping Antique
+Advantages of Shopping Antique

 We shared the reupholstery process for anyone selecting a new piece of furniture to update, but what about those of us who have an existing item we’d like to refresh?
-Or maybe you’re someone who enjoys the thrill of the hunt for vintage furniture?
+Or maybe you’re someone who enjoys the thrill of the hunt for vintage furniture.

 No problem, you can begin the reupholstery process with furniture or textiles first.
 Either way, you’re going to end up with a revamped piece of furniture to love!